bshp/sso-sonis_cas/README.md

 Copy project to a web directory, set cas URL and set database settings.
 Change attributes to match your environment

-You can either add a new <Directory> to CAS or add to your SonisWeb Server.
+You can either add a new Directory to your CAS web server or add to your SonisWeb Server.

-Change CACert.pem to match your CAS SSL Certificate CA
+Change CACert.pem to match your CAS Certificate CA

 Change Login links for Student sections to point to https://urltoserver/SSO/ssoPing.php